BlazeBreaker-code/low_latency_ring_buffer/README.md

 - Consumer thread processes messages
 - Configurable wait strategies control contention behavior
 - Results aggregated and printed in structured tables

 ---

+# Why SPSC Matters

+This ring buffer is designed for single-producer single-consumer usage.

+Only the producer writes to `tail`, and only the consumer writes to `head`.
+Both threads may read the other index, but neither contends on writes to the same index.

+This ownership model keeps the implementation simpler and faster than a multi-producer multi-consumer queue, which requires additional coordination around shared writes, compare/exchange loops, and more complex contention handling.

+---

+# Memory Ordering

+The ring buffer uses acquire/release memory ordering to safely publish messages between producer and consumer without a mutex.

+Producer:
+1. Writes the message into the buffer slot.
+2. Release-stores the updated tail index.

+Consumer:
+1. Acquire-loads the tail index.
+2. If data is available, reads the message.

+The release/acquire pair guarantees that once the consumer observes the updated tail, it also observes the message written before that tail update.

+---

+# Thread Affinity

+The benchmark includes thread affinity support to reduce scheduling noise during measurement.

+Producer and consumer threads are assigned to separate cores when supported.
+This helps reduce thread migration, improves cache locality, and makes benchmark behavior more consistent.

+On macOS, strict CPU pinning is not exposed in the same way as Linux, so the implementation uses an affinity hint rather than a hard guarantee.

+In this benchmark, thread affinity exposed queueing behavior more clearly: with larger buffers, the producer can run ahead more consistently, causing messages to spend longer waiting in the queue.

+---